 These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS Accounting Standards) as adopted by the European Union (EU) and comply with the requirements of the Maltese Companies Act (Cap.
-386), enacted in Malta.
+386).

 The financial statements have been prepared under the historical cost basis.